softwaremill/sttp/docs/conf/proxy.md

 SttpBackendOptions.httpProxy("some.host", 8080, "username", "password")
 ```

-If your backend implements `HttpClientBackend` and your proxy server requires Basic authentication, you will need to enable it by setting
+If your backend implements `HttpClientBackend` and your proxy server requires Basic authentication, you will need to enable it by
-the `jdk.http.auth.tunneling.disabledSchemes` system property to an empty string (`""`).
-This can be done by
+removing Basic from the `jdk.http.auth.tunneling.disabledSchemes` networking property, or by setting a system property of the same name to "".
-calling `System.setProperty("jdk.http.auth.tunneling.disabledSchemes", "")` before creating the backend.

 ```scala mdoc:compile-only
 System.setProperty("jdk.http.auth.tunneling.disabledSchemes", "")
 ```

 Please be aware that enabling Basic authentication for HTTP tunneling can expose your credentials to interception, so it
 should only be done if you understand the risks and your network is secure.
+This behaviour is described in https://www.oracle.com/java/technologies/javase/8u111-relnotes.html.

 ## Ignoring and allowing specific hosts